salesforce-heroku-workshops/enterprise-java-developer/index.md

 You should now be redirected to Salesforce.com's OAuth handshake page.
 Select `Allow` to do the OAuth handshake.
 You will then be redirected back to the "Contacts" page which should now display a list of your Salesforce.com contacts.
 (Note: Developer Edition accounts have a few contacts out-of-the-box.)
 Test that creating and deleting contacts also works.

 The application is already running on Heroku but in order for it to work properly you need to configure the `SFDC_OAUTH_CLIENT_ID` and `SFDC_OAUTH_CLIENT_SECRET` environment variables.
-You will need to setup a new `Remote Access Application` on Salesforce.com that has the `Callback URL` for the application on Heroku.
+You will need to setup a new `Connected Application` on Salesforce.com that has the `Callback URL` for the application on Heroku.

 1. Login to [Salesforce.com](http://salesforce.com)
 2. Select your name in the top right and select `Setup`
-3. On the left, expand `Develop` and select `Remote Access`
+3. On the left, expand `Create` and select `Apps`
-4. Select `New` to create a new Remote Access Application
+4. Scroll down to `Connected Apps` and select `New`
 5. In the `Application` field enter `yourappname-spring` (replace `yourappname` with your app name)
 6. In the `Contact Email` field enter your email address
 7. Enter `https://yourappname.herokuapp.com/_auth` in the `Callback URL` field (replace `yourappname` with your app name and insure you use `https` for the protocol)
+8. Select `Access and manage your data`, `Access your basic information` and `Perform requests on your behalf at any time` from the `Available OAuth Scopes` and use the `Add` buttom to move them to `Selected OAuth Scopes`:
-8. Select `Save`
+9. Select `Save`
-9. Leave the `Remote Access Detail` page open because shortly you will need some information from it
+10. Leave the `Connected App Detail` page open because shortly you will need some information from it

 You now have a new `Consumer Key` and `Consumer Secret` that will be used for your app on Heroku.
 Those values will need to be set as environment variables on your Heroku application.

 1. In the `My Heroku Applications` view in Eclipse select the application's context menu
 2. Select `App Info`
 3. Select the `Environment Variables` tab
-4. Select `+`
-5. In the `Key` field enter `SFDC_OAUTH_CLIENT_ID`
+4. Select the `SFDC_OAUTH_CLIENT_ID` row
+5. Click 'Edit'
-6. Retrieve the `Consumer Key` value from the `Remote Access Detail` page on Salesforce.com then copy and paste it into the `Value` field
+6. Retrieve the `Consumer Key` value from the `Connected App Detail` page on Salesforce.com then copy and paste it into the `Value` field, overwriting the default value
-7. Select `OK`
+7. Select the `SFDC_OAUTH_CLIENT_SECRET` row
-8. Select `+`
+8. Click 'Edit'
 9. In the `Key` field enter `SFDC_OAUTH_CLIENT_SECRET`
-10. Retrieve the `Consumer Secret` value from the `Remote Access Detail` page then copy and paste it into the `Value` field
+10. Retrieve the `Consumer Secret` value from the `Connected App Detail` page then copy and paste it into the `Value` field, overwriting the default value
 11. Select `OK`

 To test the application on Heroku navigate to `https://yourappname.herokuapp.com` in your browser (replace `yourappname` with your app name and insure you use `https` for the protocol).
 Opening the "Contacts" page should trigger the OAuth handshake and then display your contacts.